Starburst galaxy: Triggering mechanisms

-Mergers and tidal interactions between gas-rich galaxies play a large role in driving starbursts.
+In today's Universe, tidal interactions between gas-rich galaxies play a large role in driving starbursts.
 Galaxies in the midst of a starburst frequently show tidal tails, an indication of a close encounter with another galaxy, or are in the midst of a merger.
+Tidal gravitation forces or direct collisions between gas clouds compress gas within a galaxy, and the compressed gas rapidly forms stars.
+The overall efficiency of converting gas to stars also increases.
+These changes in the rate of star formation also led to variations with depletion time, and power a starburst with its own galactic mechanisms rather than merging with another galaxy.
 Interactions between galaxies that do not merge can trigger unstable rotation modes, such as the bar instability, which causes gas to be funneled towards the nucleus and ignites bursts of star formation near the galactic nucleus.
 It has been shown that there is a strong correlation between the lopsidedness of a galaxy and the youth of its stellar population, with more lopsided galaxies having younger central stellar populations.
 As lopsidedness can be caused by tidal interactions and mergers between galaxies, this result gives further evidence that mergers and tidal interactions can induce central star formation in a galaxy and drive a starburst.
+At earlier cosmic epochs, when galaxies generally had higher gas content, mergers may have been less important in triggering starbursts, but the evidence is unclear.

 Types

-Classifying types of starburst galaxies is difficult since starburst galaxies do not represent a specific type in and of themselves.
+Classifying types of starburst galaxies is difficult because starburst galaxies do not represent a specific type in and of themselves.
 Starbursts can occur in disk galaxies, and irregular galaxies often exhibit knots of starburst spread throughout the irregular galaxy.
 Nevertheless, astronomers typically classify starburst galaxies based on their most distinct observational characteristics.
 Some of the categorizations include: